davidlord/Buffett-bot/README.md

 * Make use of indicators but try to keep it simple, do not want to integrate too many indicators in the decision process.

+* Try different parameters for entry-points and exit-points respectively.

 * **Note**: Avoid futures and funds.
 Futures due to the high risk and funds since the waiting time for orders is too long.